 Multitasking Mental Cells

-The striking implication of mirror neurons is that the same brain region that controls action also supports perception, writes Günther Knoblich, Rutgers University, in the June 2006 Current Directions in Psychological Science.
+The striking implication of mirror neurons is that the same brain region that controls action also supports perception, writes Günther Knoblich, Rutgers University, in Current Directions in Psychological Science.
 If observing behavior occurs in the same area as actually behaving, then social interaction would seem to play a large role in cognition.
 It explains, for example, why spectators at a boxing match sometimes jab at the air and why seeing a violent blow to the head makes them recoil physically.
 The poet John Donne was on the right track: We are not islands, unto ourselves.

 This social link between perception and action can be traced back to William James, says Knoblich.
 James explained that performing a movement required first having a mental picture of that movement.
 In the 1970s and 1980s, psychologists like APS Fellow Anthony Greenwald and Wolfgang Prinz extended this ideomotor principle, demonstrating that seeing and doing branch off the same tree.